 The Six Parts of a Climb

-The Climb Out of the Darkness is a fundraiser for Postpartum Support International, it is also a fundraiser for community and state level initiatives that support the mental health of new families.
+The Climb is a fundraiser for Postpartum Support International, it is also a fundraiser for community and state level initiatives that support the mental health of new families.

 Climb events build community.
 The events are free to attend and create peer support networks that stay connected all year long.